awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts-technical-overview.md

 ...
 ```

 The `kubelet` requests and stores the token on behalf of the pod\.
-By default, the `kubelet` refreshes the token it if it is older than 80 percent of its total TTL, or if the token is older than 24 hours\.
+By default, the `kubelet` refreshes the token if it is older than 80 percent of its total TTL, or if the token is older than 24 hours\.
 You can modify the expiration duration for any account, except the default service account, with settings in your pod spec\.
 For more information, see [Service Account Token Volume Projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) in the Kubernetes documentation\.

 ## Cross\-account IAM permissions<a name="cross-account-access"></a>